 |Contrast Adjustment Examples|

-The series of shots above shows results with several different contrast adjustment settings, showing the minimum step size above and below the default setting, as well as both extremes.
+The series of shots above shows results with several different saturation adjustment settings, showing the minimum step size around the default, as well as both extremes.
 While you can see the extremes, it's hard to really evaluate contrast on small thumbnails like these, click on any thumbnail to go to the full-size image.

 One very nice feature of Sony's contrast adjustment is that it has very little effect on color saturation.
-Contrast and saturation are actually fairly closely coupled in image processing; it's a good trick to be able to vary one with out the other changing as well.
+Contrast and saturation are actually fairly closely coupled, it's a good trick to be able to vary one with out the other changing as well.
 Sony did a good job here.

 |Highlight Detail vs Contrast, normal D-R setting|